mrgsolve/examples/PrTS/README.md

-## From `isop-phmx` study group meeting 24 June, 2016
+### Using a PK/PD model for simulation-based assessment of probability of technical success in drug development
-- Using a PK/PD model for simulation-based assessment of probability of technical success in drug development
+- From `isop-phmx` study group meeting 24 June, 2016
 - https://github.com/isop-phmx/studyGroup/issues/22

 To run the code, you will need to install these packages: